clue/graph-uml/README.md

 Generate UML class diagrams by reflection for your PHP projects

-> Note: This project is in early alpha stage!
+> Note: This project is in beta stage!
 Feel free to report any issues you encounter.

 ## Quickstart example